 What is a Consolidated Accounts Payable Report?

-Consolidated Accounts Payable (AP) reports are considered month end consolidation tools and are often used by accountants to get a summarized picture of payments made to the company’s vendors.
-Some of the key functionality in this type of report is that it shows the consolidated vendor payments on the first tab and payments by subsidiary the following tabs.
-Each, row on the report can be expanded to see individual accounts payable transactions by vendor.
-You find an example of this type of report below.
+Consolidated Accounts Payable (AP) reports are considered month-end consolidation tools and are often used by accountants to get a summarized picture of payments made to the company’s vendors.
+Some key functionality in this type of report shows the consolidated vendor payments on the first tab, and payments by subsidiary on the following tabs.
+Each row on the report can be expanded to see individual accounts payable transactions by vendor.
+You will find an example of this type of report below.

 Purpose of Consolidated Accounts Payable Reports

 Companies and organizations use Consolidated Accounts Payable Reports to easily review the total business they are doing with each vendor.
-When used as part of good business practices in a Finance & Accounting Department, a company can improve its ability to analyze and negotiate deals with vendors as well as reduce the risk that there are unnecessary, duplicate vendor relationships across its divisions.
+When used as part of good business practices in a Finance & Accounting Department, a company can improve its ability to analyze and negotiate deals with vendors, and reduce the risk that there are unnecessary or duplicate vendor relationships across its divisions.

 Consolidated Accounts Payable Report Example

 Here is an example of a Consolidated Accounts Payable Report.